Big Sky, MT Ski Trip

 There were several large bison herds that our snow cat drove by, these guys were everywhere.
 And as you can probably see, this picture was taken from inside the snowcat, as Bison are tempermental and sometimes take exception to humans approaching them on foot.

 And like all good vacations, this one came to an end and we flew back to Virginia.
 This was a fun trip, and we all came away with the feeling that Montana was a great place to recreate at.
-Not the altitude related issues you bump into in Colorado!
+Because the altitude is not what you find in Colorado, there were no altitude related issues!

 In fact, we liked it so much that we decided that we were going to go to Whitefish, MT at some future date.